willie-yao/cluster-api-provider-azure/docs/book/src/topics/clusterclass.md

 ## Deploying a Self-Managed Cluster with ClusterClass

-To deploy a self-managed cluster with ClusterClass, you must first create a ClusterClass resource.
+Users must first create a ClusterClass resource to deploy a self-managed cluster with ClusterClass.
 The ClusterClass resource defines the cluster topology, including the control plane and machine deployment templates.
 The ClusterClass resource also defines the parameters that can be used to customize the cluster topology.

 Please refer to the Cluster API book for more information on how to write a ClusterClass topology: https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-class/write-clusterclass.html